siko1056/siko1056.github.io/blog/2021/12/23/octave-matlab-directed-rounding.md

 Edit the Homebrew Formula for OpenBLAS:
 ```
-export EDITOR="open -a TextEdit"
+export EDITOR="open -a TextEdit"  # optional
 brew edit openblas
 ```
-and add the line
+and add the line in the "def install" section
 ```
 ENV["CONSISTENT_FPCSR"] = "1"
 ```